jon-harper/OmniBox/docs/tour.md

     Many OmniBox components come with the option of using heat set inserts to attach other parts.
 These `STL` files have names ending in `HSI`.
 Files ending with `Stock` in the name do not need inserts.

-    If using HSIs, an [:material-cart: M3 soldering iron tip for heat set inserts][bom_hsi_tips] is recommended.
+    If using HSIs, an M3 soldering iron tip for heat set inserts is recommended.

 ## Core Components